 Our education team has been working hard to support the NHS by delivering end of life training courses for nurses, doctors, and healthcare assistants at both Halstead and Broomfield Hospital.
 The courses have been specifically developed as a result of the pandemic.
 They are designed to help healthcare professionals on how to care for people who are nearing the end of their lives and how to support their families and friends during this difficult time.

 Our consultants continue to work alongside our NHS partners at Broomfield hospital, caring for people at the end of their life and providing essential end of life care advice and support to healthcare professionals.

 Farleigh Hospice is now delivering all care within the community, enabling our Inpatient Unit to be used by Broomfield Hospital.
 Our beds are temporarily being used to provide much needed accommodation for medical staff during their shifts.
 This will be continually reviewed to ensure we are providing the best care for our patients, whilst also ensure we continue to support our NHS partners.

 Can I still visit Farleigh Hospice?

-No, sorry at this time we are limiting access to Farleigh Hospice to only essential visits by staff and volunteers, as well as family and friends of those that are currently in our In Patient Unit.
+No, sorry at this time we are limiting access to Farleigh Hospice to only essential visits by staff and volunteers.